 How many of these challenges does your team face?
 More important, what are you doing to overcome them?
 The inability to effectively navigate strategy challenges can have devastating long-term effects on an organization.
 Research by The Conference Board has shown that 70 percent of public companies experiencing a revenue stall lose more than half of their market capitalization.
-Additional research attributes the primary cause of these revenue stalls strategy.
-While it's convenient to blame an organization's failings on external factors such as the economy, decisions about strategy account for failure a whopping 70 perfactor in their organization's success, several studies also document the support for this claim.
-One study concludes that, "strategy has a positive and significant effect on a firm's performance.
-Specifically, it is found to influence both the growth and profitability of a firm."
-Another study summarized its findings as, "strategy contributes to profitability differences between successful and unsuccessful companies."
-Finally, a ten-year study out of Harvard Business School showed that firms with clearly defined and well-articulated strategies on average outperformed competitors by 304 percent in profits, 332 percent in sales and a whopping 883 percent in total return to shareholders.
-Yes, strategy does matter.
+Additional research attributes the primary cause of these revenue stalls to poor decisions about strategy.
+While it's convenient to blame an organization's failings on external factors such as the economy, decisions about strategy account for failure a whopping 70 percent of the time.